 18. China’s Influence in Central Asia: Sinophobia and the wave of anti-China Protests

 19. China’s influence in Australia and New Zealand: Making the democratic world safe for dictatorship

 20. Conclusion - China’s influence and the pushback: Tentative conclusions beyond Hong Kong and Taiwan

 21. Epilogue: The place of Hong Kong and Taiwan in the Asia policies of the Trump administration

 Richard C. Bush

 Brian C.H.
-Fong is Associate Director and Associate Professor of The Academy of Hong Kong Studies at The Education University of Hong Kong, Hong Kong.
+Fong is Associate Professor and Founding Associate Director of The Academy of Hong Kong Studies at The Education University of Hong Kong, Hong Kong.